 - Confirmation of Enrolment letter - if you need a letter to confirm that you're enrolled at SAIT or a form filled out in order to access RESPs, scholarships, or other sources of funding, you can get one from Office of the Registrar after you've been registered in classes.

-- Class schedule is available - your class schedules for your first semester will be available in mid-July for the fall term and the end of November for the winter and spring/summer terms.
+- Class schedule is available - your class schedules for your first semester will be available in mid-July for the fall term and Friday, Dec.
+1, 2017 for the winter and spring/summer terms.
 You can find your schedule on your mySAIT account under your myStudent tab or in the Ellucian GO app.

 - Complete ETHI 110 online - all incoming students to SAIT need to complete ETHI 110 - Academic Honesty Awareness.
-In this online course, you'll have an opportunity to examine your own values around academic honesty, which includes plagiarism, cheating, group work, and the consequences of unethical behavior.
+In this online course, you'll have an opportunity to examine your own values around academic honesty, which includes plagiarism, cheating, group work, and the consequences of unethical behaviour.
 Through a variety of scenarios, you'll have an opportunity to test your knowledge of SAIT's Student Code of Conduct and what it means to you as a student.

 - Complete PREP 100 - nervous about starting your classes?
 We're here to help you!
 PREP 100 - The SAIT Experience is a short course that covers time management, memory techniques, effective note taking and much more.
 You can access it online after you've been registered in classes.

 - Rent a locker - after you get your schedule and you know where your classes will be held, rent a locker online at saitsalockers.com if you think you'll need one.
 You'll need your student ID number, a valid email address, and a credit card or PayPal account to rent a locker.
 They're rented on a first-come, first served basis and can be rented by the semester or the year.